 And, Buddha is right when he says, “If you can see death, death will not be able to see you,” because the moment you see death you have transcended death.
 Then there is no death for you.

-Excerpt from Secrets of Yoga, Chapter One (Originally published as Yoga: The Alpha and the Omega, V.8).
+Excerpt from Secrets of Yoga, Discourse #1 (Originally published as Yoga: The Alpha and the Omega, V.8).

 Copyright© OSHO International Foundation